Law enforcement in North Korea: State Security Department

-In 1973 political security responsibilities were transferred from the Ministry of People's Security to the State Security Department, an autonomous agency reporting directly to Kim Il Sung.
+In 1973, political security responsibilities were transferred from the Ministry of People's Security to the State Security Department, an autonomous agency reporting directly to Kim Il Sung.
 The State Security Department carries out a wide range of counterintelligence and internal security functions normally associated with "secret police".
 It is charged with searching out antistate criminals—a general category that includes those accused of anti-government and dissident activities, economic crimes, and slander of the political leadership.
 Camps for political prisoners are under its jurisdiction.
 It has counterintelligence responsibilities at home and abroad, and runs overseas intelligence collection operations.
 It monitors political attitudes and maintains surveillance of returnees.
 Ministry personnel escort high-ranking officials.
 The ministry also guards national borders and monitors international entry points.
 The degree of control it exercises over the Political Security Bureaus of the KPA—which has representatives at all levels of command—is unclear.

 Border Guard

 The People's Border Guards are the paramilitary forces of the Ministry of Social Security and are an independent institution separate from the KPSSF.
 They are primarily concerned with border surveillance and with internal security functions.
 The latter activities include physical protection of government buildings and facilities.
 During a conflict, they would probably be used in border and rear area security missions.

-Usually personnel of the PBG are armed with the 7.62×39mm Type 58 and the 5.45×39mm Type 88 (AK-74) assault rifle.
+Usually personnel of the PBG are armed with the Type 58 and the Type 88 assault rifles.